Green-headed hillstar: Reproduction

 The green-headed hillstar will begin breeding during its second year of life, with the breeding season usually starting in February and ending in June, though sometimes continuing into August.
 A cup-shaped nest is built out of plant fibers and moss in protective places like rock cavities, under overhangs, in roofs or houses, or inside old open buildings like barns.
 The female lays a clutch of two white eggs, and incubates them for 19 to 21 days.
 When the eggs hatch, the chicks are generally dark with two dorsal rows of grey natal down or plumulaceous feathers.
-Fledgings of these young birds occurs approximately 36 to 40 after hatching.
+Fledglings of these young birds occurs approximately 36 to 40 after hatching.
 Courtship in the green-headed hillstar is not well studied, but evidence suggests males display using various postures to enhance their iridescent green gorget, and this is display is accompanied by melodious twittering.

 Conservation and potential threats

 According to the IUCN Red List of Threatened Species, the green-headed hillstar is ranked as least concern due to it being locally common in its extensive geographic range throughout the Peruvian Andes.
-The green-headed hillstar also has a relative extent of occurrence greater than 20,000km2 and therefore is not classified as ‘Vulnerable’ or ‘Near Threatened’.
-It is believed the species’ extent of occurrence is actually closer to 108,000km2.
+The green-headed hillstar also has a relative extent of occurrence greater than 20,000 km2 and therefore is not classified as 'Vulnerable' or 'Near Threatened'.
+It is believed the species' extent of occurrence is actually closer to 108,000 km2.

 While their population has not been thoroughly quantified, evidence suggests that the total number of mature individuals is greater than 10,000 and their population trends are stable, which provides further evidence of the green-headed hillstar's Red List status of least concern.

 In 2019, 35% of the green-heeded hillstar's Peru range overlapped with mineral mining concessions.

 Due to the rocky and arid nature of their habitat, agriculture does not pose a threat to their habitat at this point in time.